Local Plan Examination: Overview

 Inspectors' Preliminary Conclusions: 20 May 2015

-The Inspectors examining the Cambridge and South Cambridgeshire Local Plans issued a letter on 20 May 2015 outlining some preliminary conclusions following the joint hearings and further work required to support the Local Plans.
+The Inspectors examining the Cambridge and South Cambridgeshire Local Plans issued a letter [PDF, 0.1MB] on 20 May 2015 outlining some preliminary conclusions following the joint hearings and further work required to support the Local Plans.

-The Inspectors also said that they were considering whether it would be possible to progress the Community Infrastructure Levy (CIL) examinations whilst the Local Plan examinations are suspended and asked the Councils for their views on this possibility.
+The Inspectors also said that they were considering whether it would be possible to progress the Community Infrastructure Levy (CIL) examinations whilst the Local Plan examinations were suspended and asked the Councils for their views on this possibility.

 Hearings Programme, Matters and Issues

-The Inspector has issued Guidance Notes for those participating in the examination explaining the examination process in more detail.
+The Inspector issued Guidance Notes for those participating in the examination explaining the examination process in more detail.

 Important information relating to the 3,000 word limit for written statements has been released - see note about statements being submitted by participants in hearing sessions.